urbanopt/urbanopt.github.io/developer_resources/known_issues.md

 1. Walk-in refrigeration modeling: The "create_typical_building_from_model" measure in the model articulation gem that supports OpenStudio 2.9.1 adds in capability for modeling walk-in refrigeration to a select number of space types.
 However, this functionality requires discrete space types to be modeled, and not a whole building or whole story blended space types.
 As a result, when using the default URBANopt workflow that models a blended space type based on the GeoJSON footprints, the new functionality will not be enabled.
 If a workflow using the GeoJSON floor area and number of floors is used with the create_bar_from_building_type_ratios measure, then walk-in refrigeration can be added in URBANopt using this version of the model articulation gem.

 1. URBANopt CLI users may see 2 lines of warning regarding `DEVELOPER_NREL_KEY`.
 This does not affect operation in any way.
 A future patch will remove the warning.

 1. Some users may experience issues with running the CLI from within the project directory.
-Try moving to a higher directory and using absolute paths to the feature_file (-f) and scenario CSV (-s).
+Try moving to a higher directory and using absolute or relative paths to the feature_file (-f) and scenario CSV (-s).

 1. Many warnings get printed to the terminal when calling the URBANopt CLI from inside your project directory.
-The work-around to avoid these warnings is to move outside the project directory and use absolute paths when calling URBANopt commands.
+The work-around to avoid these warnings is to move outside the project directory and use absolute or relative paths when calling URBANopt commands.
 A hypothetical example: `uo run -s ~/user/uo-project-directory/baseline_scenario.csv -f ~/user/uo-project-directory/example_project.json`